vaedprasad/PracticeProblems/README.md

 ![Kiwi drive diagram](http://i.stack.imgur.com/x6u31.png)

-Write a function that maps a 3d joystick input of X velocity, Y veloctity, and rotational velocity scaled from -100 to 100 to three motor values scaled -100 to 100.
+Write a function that maps a 3D joystick input of X velocity, Y veloctity, and rotational velocity scaled from -100 to 100 to three motor values scaled -100 to 100.
 This question requires physics background, in particular vectors and torque.
-We recommend working in groups.

-If you were succesful, try it the other way around; from given motor inputs A, B, and C update the 3D position (x,y,theta) of a simulated robot.
+If you were succesful, try it the other way around; from given motor inputs A, B, and C update the position (x,y,theta) of a simulated robot.

 ## Computer Vision Problems

 ### Tracking a ball

-Write a program using openCV that tracks the position of a ball in 2D space.
+Write a program using OpenCV that tracks the position of a ball in 2D space.
 If you're feeling adventurous, try doing it in 3D space.
 If you're feeling super duper adventurous, try tracking two identical balls at the same time while keeping track of which is which.

 ### Shape identification